About Wood Fossil

 Promise Rock

-A jewel-like fossil is delicately surrounded by a giant ring, symbolising a lifelong promise.
+A jewel-like fossil is delicately surrounded by a pair of giant rings, symbolising a lifelong promise.

 Read More n